segmentio/segment-docs/src/connections/destinations/catalog/actions-launchdarkly/index.md

 {% include content/plan-grid.md name="actions" %}

-[LaunchDarkly](https://launchdarkly.com) is a feature management platform that empowers development teams to safely deliver and control software through feature flags.
+[LaunchDarkly](https://launchdarkly.com) is a feature management platform that empowers development teams to safely deliver, control and measure their software through feature flags.

 With LaunchDarkly, you can run experiments on any feature flag, with custom events as metrics.
 You can look for an existing custom event from Segment, and start recording data against it as a metric in your LaunchDarkly experiment.

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) <destination_name> Segment destination.
-There's also a page about the [non-Actions <destination_name> destination](/docs/connections/destinations/catalog/<destination_name>/).
+There's also a page about the [non-Actions LaunchDarkly destination](/docs/connections/destinations/catalog/launchdarkly-events/).
 Both of these destinations receives data from Segment.

 <!-- This include describes the requirement of A.js 2.0 or higher for Actions compatibility, and is required if your destination has a web component. -->